Badimaya language: Restrictions on phoneme positions

-The above rules are identical to how they were recorded by Leone Dunn (1988), except for the appearance of /rr/ word-finally, which Dunn did not observe, and may have misidentified when it did occur.
+The above rules are identical to how they were recorded by Leone Dunn (1988), except for the appearance of /ɾ/ word-finally, which Dunn did not observe, and may have misidentified when it did occur.

-There are two instances of the alveolar lateral /l/ appearing word-initially:

-Douglas (1981) lists the word "likarra" as a Badimaya loanword in his collection of Wajarri terms.
-This would appear to contradict the Badimaya rule of laterals not appearing word-initially; however, it is also listed as being of Western Desert language origin, and the word (identical phonetically and seemingly semantically) does appear in the language.
-Thus, this exception can be discounted on the basis of being a loanword from the a Western Desert dialect.

-The word "lun.gi" shows an /l/ word-initially, and does not appear to be a loanword.

 Grammar

 Pronominal system

 Pronouns are of the form: person+number+case.
 The third person displays person allomorphy conditioned by number.
 There are morphological distinctions in the first and second person for the dual number, but this distinction is not found in the third person in the southern dialect.
 The pronominal forms of the southern dialect of Badimaya are listed below: